aaltogamers/AG_LoL_OSM/src/content/english/introduction.md

 Dear League of Legends players, it’s your time to answer the call!

 Aalto Gamers proudly presents… the League of Legends Finnish Student Championships 2023!

 Gather your team of students or recent graduates and compete for a 2000€ prize pool and the glory of hoisting the LOL OSM cup!

-What?
-League of Legends Finnish Student Championships 2023.
-When?
-Qualifiers: $qualifiersDate$, Online.
-Finals: $finalsDate$, Live at Design Factory, Puumiehenkuja 5a, Espoo.
-Prizes?
-2000€ prize pool.
-Sign-up?
-Sign-ups open $registrationStartDate$ You can sign up [here]().